mantczakaus/ont_amplicon/README.md

 ```

 ### Polishing step (optional)
 The clusters derived using RATTLE can be polished.
 The reads are first mapped back to the clusters using [Minimap2](https://lh3.github.io/minimap2/minimap2.html) and then the clusters are polished using [Racon](https://github.com/lbcb-sci/racon) and [Medaka2](https://github.com/nanoporetech/medaka).
 Samtools consensus is then used to identify positions showing poor base and mapping qualities, using the predefined sets of configuration parameters that have been optimised for ONT reads (i.e. r10.4_sup) (please see the configuration section at the bottom of the [`Samtools consensus documentation`](https://www.htslib.org/doc/samtools-consensus.html)).
 Any stretches of Ns at the 5' and 3' end of the consensuses are then removed with [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html).
+If a polishing step fails, it will be skipped.
 This polishing step is performed by default by the pipeline but can be skipped by specifying the paramater ``--polishing false``.

 ### Primer search